MArslan65/MArslan65/README.md

 ### Hi there 👋, Muhammad Arslan
-#### Data Analyst
 I'm Muhammad Arslan from Pakistan.
 I use a range of statistical and analytical tools to process and interpret data, and then present my findings in a clear and meaningful way to stakeholders.

+## Skills And Experience
-Skills: Excel, SQL, Tableau, R, python, Power BI, Machine learning
+Excel, SQL, Tableau, R, python, Power BI, Machine learning